ClaudioLutz/JobSearchAI/Documentation.md

    - This error occurs when the system cannot write to a file or directory
    - Check that the output directories have the correct permissions
    - Ensure no other applications have the target files open

+5. **TypeError: list indices must be integers or slices, not str**:
+   - This error can occur when trying to access job data with an incorrect structure assumption
+   - The system has been updated to handle different job data structures (array of arrays, objects with 'content' property, flat arrays)
+   - If you encounter this error, ensure you're using the latest version of the dashboard.py file

 ## Security Considerations